 But how about you look at it the other way around?
 You spend 5 hours per week at the gym working your butt off, burning, let’s say, 3500 calories a week, and end up losing one pound of body fat.

-Now, have you ever realized how many hours per week you spend doing natural activities at home?
+Have you ever realized how many hours per week you spend doing biological activities at home?
 Probably 30 to 50% more than you spend working out.
 That’s when it hits you hard that NEAT is the real Hulk.

-So in simple words, focusing on your NEAT is more natural and a lot more effective at burning fat than working out. -As per the Goal Master Fitness, Don Graham –
+So, focusing on your NEAT is more natural and effective at burning fat than working out. -As per the Goal Master Fitness, Don Graham –

 Why Is NEAT Effective?